Los Angeles Rams vs. Seattle Seahawks NFL Week 5 Odds, Plays and Insights for October 7, 2021

+Los Angeles Rams vs. Seattle Seahawks NFL Week 5 Odds, Plays and Insights

-The Los Angeles Rams (3-1) visit the Seattle Seahawks (2-2) on Thursday, October 7, 2021 in matchup between NFC West rivals at Lumen Field.
-Seattle is a 2.5-point underdog.
-The over/under is set at 54.5.
+Oddsmakers project a tight contest when the Los Angeles Rams (3-1) visit the Seattle Seahawks (2-2) on Thursday, October 7, 2021 in a matchup between NFC West foes at Lumen Field.
+Los Angeles is favored by 2.5 points.
+The contest has a 53-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.